Topics on this page

-- What documents did they give to the school
+- What documents did you give to the school?

 - What did the school tell you about enrolling the child?
 Who told you this (name and job position)?

-Often the problem is that the child is living with someone other than a parent or guardian.
-The school may say they child is not a resident of the school area, or may say that the person asking for enrollment doesn't have legal authority and would have to get custody or guardianship by a court order.
+Often, the problem is that the child is living with someone other than a parent or guardian.
+The school may say the child is not a resident of the school area, or may say that the person asking for enrollment doesn't have legal authority and would have to get custody or guardianship by a court order.